-Kayla is a licensed New York State Architect and a graduate of Washington University in St. Louis and the University of Virginia.
-She is currently finishing her PhD at the University of Cambridge Centre for Sustainable Development as part of the EPSRC and Grosvenor funded Energy Efficiency in the Built Environment Research Programme.
+Kayla is a licensed New York State Architect.
+She has an MArch and MUD (both with honors) from Washington University in St. Louis and her BSc Architecture from the University of Virginia.
+She obtained her PhD at the University of Cambridge, Centre for Sustainable Development, funded by the EPSRC and Grosvenor through the Energy Efficiency in the Built Environment Research Programme.

-Kayla got her Bachelor's of Science degree in Architecture from the University of Virginia in 1996 and her Master's of Architecture and Master's of Urban Design, both with Honors, from Washington University in St.Louis in 2002.
-She moved to London in 2003 and took a job with Levitt Bernstein Associates as an Urban Designer working primarily on social housing regeneration projects in London and the wider United Kingdom.
+Kayla worked in the USA for a few years between undergraduate and graduate school.
+After completing her graduate studies, she moved to London in 2003 and took a job with Levitt Bernstein Associates as an Urban Designer working primarily on social housing regeneration projects in London and the wider United Kingdom.
 She experienced first hand how the changing environmental policy landscape was continuously influencing the development of the built environment and became very interested in developing integrated environmental design solutions at the community and neighborhood scales.

 University of Cambridge, Cambridge, GB, Programme Manager at Cambridge Institute for Sustainability Leadership